linkedin/LiFT/README.md

 be the case for your dataset, in which case you can always create your own Spark job similar to the provided example (described below)

+#### Learning and Applying Equality of Opportunity (EOpp) on Local Datasets
+An example is provided in [EOppUtilsTest](lift/src/Test/scala/com/linkedin/lift/mitigation/EOppUtilsTest.scala) for applying the EOpp transformation to local datasets.
+We provide two simulated datasets [TrainingData.csv](lift/src/Test/Data/TrainingData.csv) and [ValidationData.csv]((lift/src/Test/Data/ValidationData.csv)) each containing 1M samples.
+The workflow is provided as a test function <code>eOppTransformationTest()</code> consisting of the following steps:
+1. Learning position bias corrected EOpp transformation using the training data
+2. Applying the EOpp transformation on the validation data
+3. Checking EOpp in the transformed validation data with position bias
+4. Checking the (optional) score distribution preserving property of the EOpp transformation

 #### Custom Spark jobs built on LiFT
 If you are implementing your own driver program to measure dataset metrics, here's how you can make use of LiFT: